 The broker requests the data from cloud storage system.

 The cloud storage system returns the data to the broker.

 Finally the proxy sends the data to the client.

 All of the above steps are shown in the following diagram:

 Encryption helps to protect data from being compromised.
 It protects data that is being transferred as well as data stored in the cloud.
-Although encryption helps to protect data from any unauthorized access, it does not prevent from data loss.
+Although encryption helps to protect data from any unauthorized access, it does not prevent data loss.